Moaz0009/Digital_Painting_MATLAB_GUI/READ_ME_Fitst.txt

-"browwwwwse" files are the original code that is interfaced with gui "digital painting after modification" file contains the modified code with an explanation on the top "Code_explaining" contain the same content as the one in "digital painting after modification" file the members assosiatec with this project are
+"browwwwwse" files are the original code that's interfaced with gui "digital painting after modification" file contains the modified code with an explanation on the top "Code_explaining" contain the same content as the one in "digital painting after modification" file the members assosiatec with this project are